 BIO / CV

-Christina E. Crawford, PhD, is an historian of architecture and urban form, a licensed architect, and urban designer who researches and writes about the agency of design during periods of intense transition.
+Christina E. Crawford, PhD, MArch, RA, is an historian of architecture and urban form, a licensed architect, and urban designer who researches and writes about the agency of design during periods of intense transition.
 She is Assistant Professor of Modern and Contemporary Architecture in the Art History Department at Emory University and faculty of Emory's Russian, East European, and Eurasian Studies Program.

 Christina served as Vice Consul in the U.S. Consulate in St. Petersburg, Russia, and received a Fulbright Fellowship to Ukraine, where she researched post-Soviet Ukrainian architecture and urbanism.
 She also worked as an architect and urban designer in Boston and taught architectural history and theory at Northeastern University.
 Her professional work included designs for urban housing, interiors for Harvard's DuBois Institute (now Hutchins Center) for African and African American Research, master plans for local municipalities, and open space design for a waterfront city in Dubai, UAE.
 She is a Registered Architect in the Commonwealth of Massachusetts.